AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

-We present the average values of $r_{\rm out}$ and $\Delta E_{\rm pot}/E_{\rm tot}^{\rm inj}$ at $90.2$~Myr for each jet power in the second and final column of Table~\ref{tab:delta_E}, respectively (note we discuss the thermal and kinetic energy differences below).
-We find that the associated error is large for the low power jets and decreases for higher powers, although this may be expected given that the values are given as a percentage of the total injected energy, which is obviously smaller for lower power jets.
+Average values of $r_{\rm out}$ and $\Delta E_{\rm pot}/E_{\rm tot}^{\rm inj}$ at $90.2$~Myr are shown in the second and final columns of Table~\ref{tab:delta_E}, respectively.
+The associated error is large for the low power jets and decreases for higher powers, although this may be expected given that the values are a percentage of the total injected energy.
 However, despite the large error for the low power jet, the average value is still consistent with that of the fiducial and high power jets, which implies that systems including jets exhibit potential energies that are the larger than those of non-jet systems by $\simgt 50\%$ $E_{\rm inj}^{\rm tot}$.

-Some previous simulations have found smaller values, for example in our earlier work \citep{BourneSijacki17}, we found for a non-radiative run $\sim 16\%$ of the inject energy ended up as potential energy \citep[see also][]{HardcastleKrause13}, however, these simulations only considered values while the jet is active and did not capture the buoyant rise and further displacement of mass after the jets switch off.
-On the other hand \cite{WeinbergerEtAl17} performed simulations that tracked the post-inflation rise of the lobes and found that $\sim 40\%$ of the jet energy goes into the potential energy of the system, much closer to the values we find here.

-Finally, while it has been suggested that most of the jet energy ultimately ends up in potential energy of the system \citep[e.g.,][]{Matthews2009, MatthewsGuo2011, McNamara2007}, it is also important to remember that, as mentioned above, here we measure the net difference between two systems (jet vs. non-jet) at one instance in time and capture the combined effect of the jet action pushing the mass in one direction and the lack of jet heating possibly pushing the mass in the opposite direction.
-In fact, if we instead measured the change in the potential energy within $r<150$~h$^{-1}$~kpc between $t=0$ and $t=90.2$~Myr separately for each run, we would find net losses of potential energy irrespective of whether or not jet feedback is included as gas in general flows into this region, but the action of the jets can reduce the net inflow in the runs where they are included \citep[see also][]{GuoEtAl2018}.
+Previous simulations found smaller values, for example in \citep{BourneSijacki17}, we found for a non-radiative run $\sim 16\%$ of the inject energy ends up as potential energy \citep[see also][]{HardcastleKrause13}, however, these simulations only considered values while the jet is active and did not capture the buoyant rise and further displacement of mass after the jets switch off.
+On the other hand, \cite{WeinbergerEtAl17} performed simulations that tracked the post-inflation rise of the lobes and found that $\sim 40\%$ of the jet energy goes into the potential energy of the system, much closer to the values found here.
+While it has been suggested that most of the jet energy ultimately ends up in potential energy of the system \citep[e.g.,][]{Matthews2009, MatthewsGuo2011, McNamara2007}, it is important to remember that we measure the net difference between two systems (jet vs. non-jet) at one instance in time, capturing the combined effect of the lobe inflation displacing mass outwards and the lack of jet heating possibly resulting in mass flowing inwards.
+Instead, measuring the change in the potential energy within $r<150$~h$^{-1}$~kpc between $t=0$ and $t=90.2$~Myr separately for each run, we find net losses in potential energy irrespective of the inclusion of jets feedback, because ultimately the jets only acts to reduce the net inflow of gas \citep[see also][]{GuoEtAl2018}.